ros-navigation/docs.nav2.org/docs/tutorials/plugin_tutorials/docs/writing_new_nav2planner_plugin.md

 return global_path;
 ```

-The remaining methods are not used but it’s mandatory to override them.
+The remaining methods are not used but it's mandatory to override them.
 As per the rules, we did override all but left them blank.

 ### 2. Exporting the planner plugin

 Now that we have created our custom planner, we need to export our planner plugin so that it will be visible to the planner server.
-Plugins are loaded at runtime and if they are not visible, then our planner server won’t be able to load it.
+Plugins are loaded at runtime and if they are not visible, then our planner server won't be able to load it.
 In ROS 2, exporting and loading plugins is handled by `pluginlib`.

 Coming back to our tutorial, class `nav2_straightline_planner::StraightLine` is loaded dynamically as `nav2_core::GlobalPlanner` which is our base class.